kanishkad/metmuseum-gallery/README.md

 - Run `yarn install`
   (NPM throws a dependency resolution error due to Angular version incompatibility with a dependency.
 Until that's sorted out, please use Yarn)
 - Run `ng serve` & the app will be available at http://localhost:4200/

+## Configuration
+There are several configuration options through the env files.
+If running locally, change `src\environments\environment.ts`
+-  departmentsSliceLimit: Controls the number of collections/departments fetched.
+-  objectsSliceLimit: Controls the number of object IDs used to fetch artefacts.
+Limits the number of artworks shown per collection.
+-  searchSliceLimit: Controls the number of object IDs used to fetch search results.
+-  searchDebounceTime: Debounce time on search box value changes.

 ## CI/CD
 Deployed on Cloudflare Pages & set to be automatically deployed on changes to `main`